Gumball2415/palgen-persune/README.md

   -axs {None,CXA2025AS_JP,CXA2025AS_US,bisqwit_NTSC_1953}, --axis-shift {None,CXA2025AS_JP,CXA2025AS_US,bisqwit_NTSC_1953}
                         axis adjustment for R-Y and G-Y like Sony CXA2025AS, default = None
-  -bsd, --burst-saturation-disable
+  -bse, --burst-saturation-enable
-                        disable using colorburst amplitude as saturation
+                        enable using colorburst amplitude as saturation
                         reference
   -spg, --sinusoidal-peak-generation
                         generate sine waves in composite encoding instead of